microsoft/vott-react/README.md

 ### Debugging Tests in Chrome

-Add the following to the `scripts` section in your project's `package.json`
+Add the following to the `scripts` section in your project"s `package.json`
 ```json
 "scripts": {
     "test:debug": "react-scripts --inspect-brk test --runInBand --env=jsdom"